1988

 back in Europe where nobody could quite believe our popularity in the States."[11]

-Fletch: "It was a turning point for us in the US and in alternate music."[12]
+Fletch: "It was a turning point for us in the U.S. and in alternate music."[14]

-David: "When the curtain goes down and you see that amount of people
+Dave: "When the curtain goes down and you see that amount of people

 going crazy it's very, you know, lump in the throat stuff.
 Towards the end